Amappo: Preparation, efficacy, and handling of surku

 Although many recipes for surku were handed down by different Ainu villages, aconitum was always the base.
-Aconitum roots and stalks gathered in the mountains were allowed to dry for at least one month before being ground and mixed with water, whereupon the strength of the poison would be tested.
+Aconitum roots and stalks gathered in the mountains were allowed to dry for at least one month before being ground and mixed with water.
+Once the paste was ready, a very small amount would be placed on the tongue and the strength of the poison would be estimated by the resulting pain.

 If the level of toxicity was too low, even if the arrow hit the target, the prey would escape.
 Conversely, if the toxicity was too strong, the poison would spread throughout the prey's body, rendering its meat inedible.
 Furthermore, in cases of excessive toxicity, the animal's fur would soon fall out, ruining even the pelt.
 However, when hunters faced a man-eating animal (ウェンカムイ, wenkamuy), the greatest possible level of toxicity was used as the meat and pelts of such animals were taboo.

 According to information obtained by the surgeon from the Ainu of the Saru River and Hidaka Mountains, brown bears poisoned with surku initially react violently but gradually become quiet, stiffening their limbs and foaming at the mouth before dying after about two hours.
 If the surku was formulated to have stronger toxicity, it will kill within one hour.

 The meat of animals killed by surku could be eaten as long as "a fistful" of tissue was gouged out from around the site of the arrow impact and discarded.
 However, even the remaining meat could never be eaten raw, and needed to be cooked.